Cornell Optional Email Alias FAQ

 My current email address (based on my NetID) suits me fine.
 Do I have to change it?

 Absolutely not.
 The Optional Alias service is being provided in response to feedback we've received from members of the campus community, but if you don't want one, that's fine with us.
-Also, if you choose an Alias, it gives you an additional address; you can still use your NetID@cornell.edu address.
+If you do get an Alias, remember that it is an additional address; you can still use your NetID@cornell.edu address.

 I'm a student.
 Why can't I get an Alias?